-105. The term "opioid" refers to a class of drugs that bind with opioid receptors in the brain and includes natural, synthetic, and semi-synthetic opioids.
+107. The term "opioid" refers to a class of drugs that bind with opioid receptors in the brain and includes natural, synthetic, and semi-synthetic opioids.
 Natural opioids are derived from the opium poppy.
 Generally used to treat pain, opioids produce multiple effects on the human body, the most significant of which are analgesia, euphoria, and respiratory depression.

-as their potential for abuse and addiction.
+108. The medicinal properties of opioids have been recognized for millennia-as well as their potential for abuse and addiction.
 The opium poppy contains various opium alkaloids, three of which are used in the pharmaceutical industry today: morphine, codeine, and thebaine.
 Early use of opium in Western medicine was with a tincture of opium and alcohol called laudanum, which contains all of the opium alkaloids and is still available by prescription today.
+Chemists first isolated the morphine and codeine alkaloids in the early 1800s.